Milwaukee Community Sailing Center

 The Milwaukee Community Sailing Center is a private, non-profit 501(c)(3) agency.
 The Sailing Center provides educational and recreational sailing programs to those who wish to gain access to Lake Michigan and learn to sail; regardless of age, ability, or financial concerns.
 In 2004, MCSC celebrated its 25th year of sailing.

 Much like a co-operative, the Sailing Center owns and maintains over 80 boats and provides members no-charge access to the fleet after they successfully demonstrate basic sailing skills and earn a rating.
 Membership is low cost, less than the cost of insurance on a privately owned sailboat, and works on a sliding scale based on age, experience and income.
 The Sailing Center also offers private boat owners 24-hour access to the lake, year-round boat and dinghy storage, mast stepping boat launching and haul out services.

 Each summer the Sailing Center partners with local organizations to provide sailing opportunities to thousands of at-risk and economically disadvantaged youth, the physically challenged and others.
 The Sailing Center also provides social activities and volunteer opportunities to members.

 Mission

 The Milwaukee Community Sailing Center is a private, non-profit agency that works to strengthen the sport of sailing through an active and safe educational program and on-the-water experience.

-Location/Sailing Area
+Location and sailing area

 The Milwaukee Community Sailing Center is located north of downtown in Veterans Park at McKinley Marina.
 The sailing area includes the McKinley mooring basin, the harbor behind Milwaukee's break wall, and for sailors who demonstrate proficiency and earn appropriate ratings and endorsements, Milwaukee Bay to one mile off the breakwall.